Full question:

 Answer:

-In Georgia, the statute of limitations for a written contract, such as a warranty, is six years.
-That means you have six years from the date of the breach to file a claim.
-In a warranty claim, the date of breach would typically be the date the defect was apparent.
+In Georgia, the statute of limitations for a written contract, including warranties, is six years.
+This means you have six years from the breach date to file a claim.
+In warranty cases, the breach date is usually when the defect becomes apparent.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.